OWASP/CheatSheetSeries/cheatsheets/Software_Supply_Chain_Security_Cheat_Sheet.md

 While third-party software dependencies can greatly accelerate the development process, they are also one of the leading risks associated with modern applications.
 Dependencies must not only be carefully selected before they are incorporated into an application, but also carefully monitored and maintained throughout the SDLC.
 In order achieve this, having insight into the various dependencies consumed by software is a crucial first step.
 To facilitate this, SBOMs may be used.
 Both production and consumption of these SBOMs should be automated, preferably as part of the  organization's CI/CD process.

-Once the organization has inventoried depdencies, it must also monitor them for known vulnerabilities.
+Once the organization has inventoried dependencies, it must also monitor them for known vulnerabilities.
 This should also be automated as much as possible; tools such as [OWASP Dependency Check](https://owasp.org/www-project-dependency-check/) or [retire.js](https://retirejs.github.io/retire.js/) can assist in this process.
 Additionally, sources such as the [NVD](https://nvd.nist.gov/), [OSVDB](https://osv.dev/list), or [CISA KEV catalog](https://www.cisa.gov/known-exploited-vulnerabilities-catalog) may also be monitored for known vulnerabilities related to dependencies used in the organization's SSC.

 #### SAST